dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 I like this syntax because it makes it obvious in the caller that an exception could occur.

 For runtime errors like failed assertions, the program is halted and the current stack trace is printed.
-Although exceptions and stack traces sound quite unspectacular, I was quite happy when this first worked.
+Although exceptions and stack traces sound quite unspectacular, I was quite happy when this worked for the first time.

 Dora even supports classes and inheritance.
 It has [primary](https://github.com/dinfuehr/dora/blob/master/tests/pctor1.dora) and [secondary](https://github.com/dinfuehr/dora/blob/master/tests/ctor3.dora) constructors like [Kotlin](https://kotlinlang.org/docs/reference/classes.html).